5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 # WhatsSpy Public updates

-How to update to a newer version? + changelog
+This page contains notes about how to update a running instance of WhatsSpy Public.
+This is always relatively easy.

+## Before updating

+Make sure that you before the update undertake these steps:

+* Shutdown the tracker by using `screen -r` and then pressing `Ctrl+c` and `Ctrl+a` and `Ctrl+d`.
+* After the update start the tracker again by using `screen -r` and execute `` `which php` api/tracker.php``.

+## Changelog

 **Update 1.0.1/1.0.2/1.0.3** : Small UI and Tracker fix.
-Shutdown the tracker (`screen -r` and press `Ctrl+c`).
-Replace the `whatsspy/` folder with the one of the repository and start the tracker back up again.
+Replace the `whatsspy/` folder with the one of the repository .

 **Update 1.0.4** : Status message bug fixed.
 Same rules apply as for 1.0.3